buschtoens/ha-departureCard/README.md

 ### displayed_connections
 The number of connections (departures) to display.

+### fontSize
+Font size used in the table.
+Allowed values are xs, s (default), m, l and xl.

 ### unix_time
 Boolean flag that determines whether to convert Unix time format for timestamps.
 Check your sensor.
 If it shows something like 1737619740 it's unix-time.